bitcolorine/Je-suis-eclectique/_posts/2014-09-05-maintaining-creative-output.md

 ## How to maintain your creative output

 I was afraid I would lose momentum when I arrived to Montreal.
-These days, I feel anxious at anything that takes minutes away from sitting down with my sketchbook or my watercolours, at worse I get grumpy.
+These days, I feel anxious at anything that takes minutes away from sitting down with my sketchbook or my watercolours.

+I get grumpy.

 Losing momentum translates to:
 Cancelling social engagements.
 I make excuses, I postpone, I rather not...
 Next, I start "killing time", if I have 30 minutes between being ready and having to leave for work, I will grab the phone and fiddle with it.